-Morgan Hill, like other California cities, has no direct role in regulating Internet service providers.
-However, the City can implement policies that help or hinder broadband infrastructure development and competition.
+West Sacramento, like other California cities, has no direct role in regulating Internet service providers.
+However, the City can implement policies that help or hinder broadband infrastructure development and competition, and should consider its policy and program choices not just in terms of municipal authority, which is limited, but also in terms of opportunities to become a partner and an active participant in broadband infrastructure development initiatives.

 Options include managing the use of city-owned facilities by Internet service providers, setting policy for shared use of public right of ways, becoming directly involved in developing broadband infrastructure and directly providing services, with or without private sector partners.
 Policy initiatives that encourage broadband infrastructure development can have a significant impact on the availability of service and facilities.
 Cities have attracted private, competitive broadband service providers by lowering barriers to entry and leveraging existing city infrastructure and budgets.